IrwinKwan/icse2013/irwin-icse2013-log.md

 - Some developers didn't like the output
 - Main takeaways: Developers don't like lists, developers want instant feedback, developers want ways to audit or vet bugs, and developers want to monitor/control automated fixes.
 Evidence that developers want to be kept "in the loop".

+## [Exploring the Impact of Inter-smell Relations on Software Maintainability: An Empirical Study
+Aiko Yamashita and Leon Moonen](http://2013.icse-conferences.org/content/exploring-impact-inter-smell-relations-software-maintainability-empirical-study)

+- Big case study at Simula systems
+- Apparently everything can end up as a "Wide Interface".

+- Only 46% of observed problems related to code (part of these covered by detectable code smells)
+- Not enough data to analyze severity intersmell vs. direct severity
+- Main takeaway for me: Dependenecies are a problem!
+Need MORE awareness among relationships in code.